Historic California Earthquakes in Long Beach and San Francisco

 Others brought their firewood and used her "old fashioned " stove too, since gas lines had been destroyed and the fuel supply was shut off.
 My grandparents were one of the few in their area who could still cook after the destruction.
 (Whoever had the good sense to shut down the Long Beach gas lines probably saved the city from total devastation by explosions and fire.)

-Wood frame structures such as her father's apartment house, withstood the shaking better than most downtown buildings, but there was damage with cracks in the interior plaster of walls and ceilings.
+Wood frame structures such as Grandpa's apartment house, withstood the shaking better than most downtown buildings, but there still was some damage with cracks in the interior plaster of walls and ceilings.

 Mom and her teenage friends went down to the armory to help out where the U.S. Navy had set up a soup kitchen to feed displaced citizens.
 They also enjoyed flirting with the sailors.